BradleyCulley/bradleyculley.github.io/_posts/2023-11-19-gödel-escher-technē.md

 Qualia in general?
 Specific qualia, such as raising children?

-What if an AI can raise children according to a specification?
+What if an AI can raise children - expertly - according to a specification?

-Are those things teleological when a machine can replicate them, down through neuromorphic signal transduction?
+Are human endeavors teleological when a machine can replicate them, down through neuromorphic signal transduction?

 It would be interesting if AI drove a renaissance in epistemology, teleology, and logos.